Boulder attack suspect threw Molotov cocktails at people rallying for Israeli hostages, officials say. Here's what we know.

 What happened in Boulder?

-Witnesses said the suspect used a "makeshift flamethrower" and Molotov cocktails to harm demonstrators, leaving multiple people with burns, according to the FBI.
-The eight who suffered injuries had been standing outside of the courthouse.
+Witnesses said the suspect had a "makeshift flamethrower" and yelled "Free Palestine!" as he threw Molotov cocktails at demonstrators, leaving multiple people with burns, according to the FBI.
+Those who suffered injuries had been standing outside the courthouse.
 In the aftermath, a burn scar was visible in front of the courthouse building.

-Colorado Gov. Jared Polish, who is Jewish, condemned the attack, calling it a "heinous and targeted act on the Jewish community."
+Colorado Gov. Jared Polis, who is Jewish, condemned the attack, calling it a "heinous and targeted act on the Jewish community."

+The suspect had another 16 unused Molotov cocktails "within arms reach" at the time of his arrest, investigators said during a news conference Monday afternoon.

 The FBI's Colorado office said those who attended the march were participating in a scheduled, weekly event.
 Organized by the group Run for Their Lives, local branches hold community walks and runs in different cities within Colorado, around the country and internationally.